neurodata-cobalt/cobalt/docs/group/Sprint2_details.md

 This will complete a well document cell detection package with LoG as the detection algorithm with qualititative and quantitative evaluation

+## Tractography annotations and evaluation

+### Goals

+* Generate manual annotations for 5 tractography subvolumes.
+* Implement a tractography evaluation method/package.
+    * The evaluation metric we will start with is the difference between the integrated distance of the manual annotations and machine annotations in each ROI of a registered brain.

+### Importance

+Since we plan on implementing an unsupervised tractography package, we will need an annotated dataset and evaluation method to test against.